HydroModPy/HydroModPy/docs/source/architecture/storage-layout.rst

 Backend abstraction
 -------------------

-All SQL access goes through the :class:`~hydromodpy.results.catalog.ports.CatalogBackend` Protocol.
-The in-tree adapter is ``DuckDBBackend``.
-Alternative adapters can plug in by implementing the protocol.
+Project-catalog SQL access goes through the :class:`~hydromodpy.results.catalog.ports.CatalogBackend` Protocol in normal runtime paths.
+The in-tree V1 adapter is ``DuckDBBackend``.
+HydroModPy V1 does not promise a fully portable non-DuckDB backend: cache stores, diagnostics, migration runners and portable-package snapshots are DuckDB-specific by contract.
 Field readers go through ``hmp.read`` which dispatches to Zarr or Parquet stores via the field registry.
 See :doc:`/architecture/packages/results` for the Python surface.